- Minimum horizontal pit length

 - System Requirements

-The London Access Lift comes with a solid stainless steel skirt below the lift.
+The People's Lift houses a solid stainless steel skirt below the lift.
 Please see Concealing the underside of the lift for more information.

 For details on the power supply please see the lift power supply.

 For general details on the pit depth please see the lift pit.